-Mike is the creator of jeepfan.com.
-A near lifelong “Jeepfan” playing around, in, and with Jeeps for decades.
-Now on Jeep number 7 (some CJ’s, Wranglers, Cherokee, and Liberty and about 5 CJ’s for parts) with the jeepfan.com JK the saga continues.
+Mike is the founder of jeepfan.com.
+A lifelong “Jeepfan” playing around, modifying, building, and everything else with Jeeps for decades.
+Now on Jeep number 9 (some CJ’s, JK and YJ Wranglers, Cherokee, and Liberty and about 5 CJ’s for parts) the saga continues.

 Visit detailed pages on the current jeepfan.com Jeeps below.

 jeepfan.com CJ – 1978 CJ-5 – For near 20 years this Jeep has morphed around the Jeep life.
 Different tires, lifts, bumpers, axles, etc. This list continues.

 jeepfan.com 2016 JK Wrangler Unlimited Rubicon Hard Rock – Knowing the end of the JK is looming we wanted to end the JK era with a version that was the best of the JK.
 The Hard Rock version of the Rubicon furthers the JK with some cool added extras.
 We added a 2.5″ Teraflex spacer lift, 35″ Goodyear Duratracs, Teraflex wheel spacers and lower control arms.

 jeepfan.com 2012 JK Wrangler Unlimited Rubicon – An upgrade to the 2007 featuring the 280 HP 3.6L Pentastar V6 replacing the weak 3.8L in the previous years.
 This Jeep remained relatively stock and sported a 1.5″ Teraflex leveling kit and 33″ Goodyear Duratracs.
 A nice looking daily driver and mild trail Jeep.